GorbulasDev/learnelectra/docs/i_am_advance.md

 5. Keep this file safe as it has many private keys!

 ### Dump Private Key of Address
-1. Open up your Electra QT Wallet
+1. Open up your Electra Protocol QT Wallet
 2. Unlock your wallet (make sure you leave the box unchecked for staking only)
 3. Go to Tools --> Debug Console
 4. The format for the command to dump the private key for the individual address is: